Yijunmaverick/UniversalStyleTransfer/README.md

 ## Texture synthesis

-Though the style transfer arouses more interests, texture synthesis is the more essential problem and has more applications.
-By simplying filling the content image with noise (setting the parameter "-synthesis" as 1), our algorithm turns to synthsize the texture (or style).
+By setting the content image as a random noise image (e.g., Gaussian noise), our stylization framework can be easily applied to texture synthesis.
 Different input noise leads to diverse synthesis results.
-Moreover, we can adjust the parameter "-styleSize" as a kind of scale control to synthsize different effects.
+Moreover, we can adjust the parameter "-styleSize" as a kind of scale control to obtain different effects.

 ```
 th test_wct.lua -style YourStyleImagePath -synthesis 1 -styleSize 512